Robert Sutton (Irish judge): Judge

 He was appointed Clerk of the Crown and Hanaper, or chief clerk in the Irish Chancery, about 1373, an office he held jointly with Thomas de Everdon.
 An order in Council stated that they should share the annual fee of £20.
-As a judge he served in a variety of offices over many years.
-He was appointed Master of the Rolls in 1377 and held that office at regular intervals over the next fifty years, at times jointly with Thomas de Everdon: his final warrant of appointment was granted in 1423, and apparently confirmed him in office for life, with a reversion in favour of his nephew William, although Richard Ashwell had succeeded him by 1427.
+In 1408, the Crown granted him an extra allowance (the amount is no longer known) out of the hanaper in consideration of his "great labours" in the King's service.
+As a judge, he served in a variety of offices over many years.
+He was appointed Master of the Rolls in 1377 and held that office at regular intervals over the next fifty years, at times jointly with Thomas de Everdon: his final warrant of appointment was granted in 1423, and apparently confirmed him in office for life, with a reversion in favour of his nephew William, although Richard Ashwell had succeeded him as Master of the Rolls by 1427.